Tag archive for: staff

 The main requirements for donating blood:

-• Weigh more than 50 kilograms and not have received a blood transfusion.
+• Weigh more than 50 kilograms and have never received a blood transfusion.

 • 7 days after completing a course of antibiotics;